Taritsyn/DartSassHost/src/DartSassHost/readme.txt

    RELEASE NOTES
    =============
    1. Added support for the Dart Sass version 1.83.4;
-   2. In compilation options was added one new property - `SilenceDeprecations` (default empty list).
+   2. In compilation options was added two new properties: `SilenceDeprecations` (default empty list) and `FatalDeprecations` (default empty list).

    ============
    PROJECT SITE